 2. The domain prefix of your connection, which is used to form a domain name + user name.
 In the example below, CORP + the user name we type in the login screen would be used.

 3. The base distinguished name for the username+password lookup.
 In Active Directory, user information is stored in a tree-like structure.
 If we do not point to the right location, an authentication lookup would not know where in the tree to look and will thus fail.
 The distinguished name property tells the LDAP call where to look for user account info.
-In the example below, we use a simple form of the domain name separated into zones.

 The default values our config.php file could contain after are shown below.
 Note the 1 next to 'AUTH_AD', which means the RackForms instance will use Active Directory logins.
 Sample values are shown next to each setting.